karatelabs/karate/README.md

 When method post
 Then status 200
 ```

+> A built-in variable called `__loop` will be available within the feature file called in a loop.
+It will hold the value of the current loop index.
+So you can do things like this `* def name = name + __loop` or you can use the loop index value for looking up other values that may be in scope - in a data-driven style.

 If you replace the `table` with perhaps a JavaScript function call that gets some JSON data from some data-source, you can imagine how you could go about dynamic data-driven testing.